 5. Hibiscus Tea

-Hibiscus tea, made by steeping hibiscus flower buds, has a tangy or sour flavor.
+Hibiscus tea bags, made by steeping hibiscus flower buds, has a tangy or sour flavor.
 It was famously used in Chinese and ancient Egyptian cultures.
 Hibiscus tea can significantly reduce diastolic and systolic blood pressure by facilitating uninterrupted blood flow throughout the body.
 In addition, regularly drinking hibiscus tea lowers the likelihood of oxidative stress, which is the root cause of several chronic illnesses.

 However, it is essential to note that pregnant women should avoid consuming hibiscus tea.
 Also, when taken in excessive quantities, this plant can cause allergic responses in some individuals and intoxication or hallucinations in others.